Q: Why is my toddler biting — and how can I stop it?

-If your toddler is a “biter,” play dates can quickly go south.
+A: If your toddler is biting other children, play dates can quickly go south.
 But it doesn’t necessarily mean your child has serious behavioral problems.

-If your child bites another child, Dr. Eshleman recommends you:
+If your child bites another child, here are some ways to handle it:

 - Intervene right away, but remain calm

-- Make sure the bitten child is not hurt
+- Make sure the child who was bitten is not hurt

 - Tell the biting child in a very neutral tone that biting is not OK